 For me, that piece of software is JPEGmini, an amazing mac/pc application (and Lightroom plugin) that uses patented image optimisation technology to reduce the file size of photos significantly (up to 80%), while preserving their full resolution and quality.

-If you don’t have time to read the rest of the review, this is all you need to know: JPEGmini is without a doubt the most amazing piece of software I’ve come across since I first used Photoshop 10 years ago.
-In my opinion, it is essential.
+If you don’t have time to read the rest of the review, this is all you need to know: JPEGmini is an essential piece of software for anyone who stores images on their computer.

 Since waking up this morning, I’ve reduced the size of my entire photo backup library on my main iMac (and 4tb Mybook WD external hard drive), my partner’s Macbook Air and my old and decrepit Macbook… saving over 26gb in hard drive space!

-1. Saving Hard Drive Space Yes, storage these days may be cheap, but for those of us using the Macbook Air and other solid state drive (SSD) based computers where internal drive replacement is expensive, storage is most certainly not cheap!
-(Incidentally, the Macbook Air is my favourite laptop, and dare I say favourite gadget I own.
-I highly recommend it!)
+Yes, storage these days may be cheap, but for those of us using Macbooks and other solid state drive (SSD) based computers where internal drive replacement is expensive, storage is most certainly not cheap!

 Here’s an example of a folder containing 652 high resolution images that I’d normally keep as a backup.
 On the left is before using JPEGmini, and on the right, after.

 Wedding photographers, you’re going to love this!
 Ever tried to squeeze 11gb worth of client JPGs onto your 8gb USB thumb drive?
 Of course you have!
-With every new camera release, it seems like with all the new mega pixels, our file sizes are doubling and doubling – Nikon D800 and D810 users in particular, I sympathise!
+With every new camera release, it seems like with all the new mega pixels, our file sizes are doubling and doubling.

 Anyway, from now on, when I deliver HIGH RES photos to my clients, I use the JPEGmini Lightroom plugin (more on this later) to export my photos at half the size of what they would have been having used my previous export method, and easily fit every file onto my USB thumb drive.